 Applicants should have a commitment to public interest law and to civil liberties.
 Applications will be reviewed and offers will be made on a rolling basis.
-Please send a cover letter describing why you are interested in a summer internship at the NYCLU, a resume, and a recent writing sample that is wholly your own unedited work (submit a brief, motion or memorandum of law, not to exceed 10 pages).
-Please upload your writing sample with your cover letter as one document via https://recruiting.paylocity.com/recruiting/jobs/Details/376551/NewYork-Civil-Liberties-Union-Foundation/Summer-2021-Law-Student-Summer-Internship.
+Please send a cover letter describing why you are interested in a summer internship at the NYCLU, a resume, and a recent writing sample that is wholly your own unedited work (legal or policy writing, not to exceed 10 pages).
+Please upload your writing sample with your cover letter as one document via https://recruiting.paylocity.com/recruiting/jobs/Apply/411897/New-York-Civil-Liberties-Union-Foundation/2021-Law-Student-Policy-Internship.

 The NYACLU is committed to providing reasonable accommodation to individuals with disabilities.
 If you are a qualified individual with a disability and need assistance applying online, please e-mail firstname.lastname@example.org.
 If you are selected for an interview, you will receive additional information regarding how to request an accommodation for the interview process.